 The Chase Sapphire Preferred Card is a popular travel rewards credit card, designed for anyone who plans to travel at least a few times every year.
 If you’re going to spend around $4,000 per year on dining and travel-related expenses it could be a good choice for you.

 It offers 2X points per dollar on travel and dining at restaurants.
 Those points are worth 25% more when redeemed through Chase Ultimate Rewards®, bringing their value up to 1.25 cents each.
 That comes to an equivalent of 2.5% cash back, when earning 2X points and redeeming in that way.
 And you can earn 60,000 bonus points by spending $4,000 in the first 3 months, equal to $750 through the Ultimate Rewards travel portal.

 That introductory bonus makes the Sapphire Preferred useful if you’re planning a big vacation or trip.
 You can pay with the card to get close to the bonus, and you’ll earn double points on those purchases too.

 This card is much-loved for its ability to transfer points at a 1:1 rate to several popular airline and hotel travel partners.
 The value you get for your points will vary for transfers, but in many cases you can get a better deal than you would through the normal redemption methods.
 We’ve found transfers that provide as much as 3.3% cash back equivalent.

-There’s no annual fee for the first year, but after that it will be $95.
 You can spend with ease outside the country because this is a Visa, and there are no foreign transaction fees so you won’t be charged extra.